 Great Bustards are now found only in West Azerbaijan Province in the northwest of the Islamic Republic of Iran.
-Wintering of Great Bustards in the Northeast of the Islamic Republic of Iran is no longer a regular occurrence, though a vagrant was observed in January 2008 (Rabiei & Moghaddas 2008).
+Wintering of Great Bustards in northeastern Islamic Republic of Iran is no longer a regular occurrence, though a vagrant was observed in January 2008 (Rabiei & Moghaddas 2008).
 Information provided by Dr. R. Abdulkarimi.

-Breeding: Great Bustards currently only breed in the Northwest of the Islamic Republic of Iran, in the Sootav Plain, Seekanian Plain, and Boga Basi Plain.
+Breeding: Great Bustards currently only breed in the northwest of the Islamic Republic of Iran, in the Sootav Plain, Seekanian Plain, and Boga Basi Plain.